Solo Photography: How to take Photos of Yourself While Traveling Solo

 Anyone who has travelled solo will totally get this dilemma.
 You’re either stuck with the age-old selfie (and the horror when you open up that front camera before you’re ready) or you are forced to ask a random person to take your photo.

 So, have you ever wondered how solo travellers get professional level photos of themselves?

-After nearly 50 countries, I think I’ve finally managed to master it and have spilled all the details below.
+After 50 countries, I think I’ve finally managed to master it and have spilled all the details below.

 But first…the obvious questions.

 Why don’t you just ask someone else to take your photo?

 I don’t do this for various reasons.
 First of all, they usually turn out terrible.
 Not everyone is familiar with my camera or has an eye for photography, so it’s honestly just easier to do it myself and be certain that I will get the shot I envisioned.
 This is particularly important in settings where you may otherwise miss the moment if you need to re-take a photo (e.g. like on an African safari where the animal might move, or in crowded environments where someone might stand in front of you).

 Don’t you have a professional photographer follow you?